Qumulo/docs/metrics-api/prometheus-grafana-setup.md

 1. In the *Legend* box, enter `{{protocol}}: {{io_type}}`.
 This will label each time series shown on the graph by the protocol and the io_type.
 1. On the side menu to the left, select the second icon down, *Visualization*.
 In the *Label* box under *Left Y* in the *Axes* section, enter something like "Throughput".
 This will add a label to the Y-axis on the left side of the graph.
-1. In the same *Left Y* section, click on the *Unit* dropdown and select *Data (Metric)*, then *gigabytes*.
+1. In the same *Left Y* section, click on the *Unit* dropdown and select *Data (Metric)*, then "gigabytes".
 This will set the scale to show throughput in gigabytes instead of bytes.
 1. On the side menu to the left again, select the next option down, *General*.
 In the *Title* box, enter something like "Cluster Throughput".
 This will set the title of the graph itself.
 1. Hit the save icon in the top right corner and click *Save*.
 1. Click the back arrow at the top left corner to go back to the dashboard page, where you should be able to see the new graph you just made with data starting to come in.